These are the best places to travel this summer

 Enjoy fresh-baked pita and more

-Whether you’re in a big mainland city or the island towns, the aroma of freshly baked bread is dominant in the morning.
-Yeast-leavened pocketless pita flatbread is well-known Greek fare, but there’s more to try.
+Whether you’re in a big mainland city or an island town, the aroma of freshly baked bread is dominant in the morning.
+Yeast-leavened pocketless pita flatbread is well-known Greek fare, but it's the fillings and regional variations that will delight your tastebuds.
 Be sure to sample tiropsomo (feta cheese-filled flatbread), koulouri (a Greek take on a rounded sesame seed-covered bagel) and lagana (a traditional Clean Monday flatbread topped with olive oil).

 Where to try it: Look for yellow street carts in Thessaloniki for the best koulouri.
 In Athens, Pnyka and Dimou are among the most beloved traditional local bakeries.